robert-westenberger/knowledgebase/random-notes.md

 # random 2
 RTK usequery hook should return a singly nested object.
 Any more nesting than one layer, or having values besides simple primitives in an object, will cause unnecessary rerenders because react can't diff them.
+Reading from store state should happen further down the tree.